MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 [dbt](https://docs.getdbt.com/docs/introduction) has become the standard for data transformation ("the T in ELT").
 It combines the accessibility of SQL with software engineering best practices, allowing you to not only build reliable data pipelines, but also document, test and version-control them.

+Materialize integrates with dbt through the `dbt-materialize` adapter.
+The adapter implements custom materializations and macros to **build**, **run** and **version-control** models that transform streaming data in real time.
 In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in real time.

 ## Setup